K. C. Irving: Diversification and vertical integration

 The conglomerate operates with considerable latitude which the Irving family's wealth permits—operating somewhat as a maverick to the consternation of many of Central and Western Canada's business leaders.
 Irving Oil, J.D.
 Irving and all subsidiary companies are actively supporting Canada's ratification and implementation of the Kyoto Protocol, since the family has invested considerable funds into environmental controls and alternative energy for its operations and wishes to capitalize on these investments at the expense of its slow-to-respond publicly traded competitors.
 J.D.
 Irving's food processing plants in Prince Edward Island are looking to build one of the largest wind farms in Canada in that province to completely power their operations, and many Irving-owned sawmills and factories in the rest of northeastern North America are rapidly adopting co-generation, bio-gas and solar/wind power to complement current energy usage.

 The Irving family is also hoping to take advantage of deregulation of utility markets in the region by building natural gas-fired electrical generating stations and is currently building a liquified natural gas terminal near its Saint John refinery.
+Irving fought with Premier Louis Robichaud that the province did not need outside financiers and industrialists to develop NB resources, insisting the province and by extension his corporation, could do it themselves.

 New Brunswick media concentration

-The Irvings have an almost complete monopoly in print media in New Brunswick, owning all English and French daily newspapers but one (L'Acadie Nouvelle) and most English weekly and community papers.
+Irving strongly shunned public attention, and always "operated in the most private way possible" The Irvings have an almost complete monopoly in print media in New Brunswick, owning all English and French daily newspapers but one (L'Acadie Nouvelle) and most English weekly and community papers.
+Journalist John Edward Belliveau noted “He owned newspapers and a radio station, but their main purpose seemed to be to keep his name out of them rather than in them.”

 In the 1970s, when this concentration was limited to only four English daily newspapers, the Senate created a commission of inquiry into media concentration because of the Irving family's control.

 The grandson of J.K.
 Irving and son of Jim Irving, Jamie Irving became publisher of the Irving-owned New Brunswick Telegraph-Journal then vice-president of the newspaper holding company.

 Irving had a near monopoly in media in New Brunswick well into the 1980s when they owned several English radio stations and CHSJ-TV, the only CBC affiliate in the province.
 Irving also started MITV (Maritime Independent Television) as a competitor across the Maritimes with the ATV network.
 The CBC affiliate was sold to the public broadcaster in 1994 at the same time as MITV was sold to CanWest Global.